-Artist, photographer, and author of 'Yesteryears' Sean Cham investigates the transition from kampungs, shophouses and informal housing to today's ubiquitous HDB with his project, First Storeys.
-Through anecdotal stories, he hopes to uncover the nuances during this transition as people first stepped into their new homes.
+Artist, photographer, and author of 'Yesteryears' Sean Cham investigates the resettlement process from kampungs and informal housing to today's ubiquitous HDB flats in First Storeys.
 We spoke to Sean about his latest project with The Future of Our Pasts.

 Tell us about yourself, and your previous experiences as a creator.